- Published on Tuesday, 23 September 2008 10:36

 8-Law relating to cross examination in the trail courts

-A division bench of the Peshawar High Court comprising of Honourable Chief Justice...
+PESHAWAR: A two-member bench of the Peshawar High Court on Thursday directed the Pakistan...

 The Chief Accountant Officer BS 16 got stay order against the transfer order of another person...